arrahmanbd/pdf_maker/README.md

 ### **1. Define Your Pages**

-Create a list of your custom page widgets:
+Create a list of your custom-designed pages:

 ```dart
 const pages = [Page1(), Page2(), Page3()];